anabeatm/anabeatm/README.md

 - 👋 Hi, I’m @duskless!
-You can call me Bea or Khoi. :]
+You can call me Bea. :]
 - 👀 I’m interested in learning about the world of programming.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on beginners who are on the same trajectory as me and want to learn together.